Some may wonder why abolitionists are so opposed to the regulation of abortion.

 Please consider seriously...

-That the LORD Himself is equitous: "Before the LORD; for he cometh to judge the world in righteousness shall he judge the world, and the people with equity" (Psalm 98:9).
+That the LORD Himself is equitous: "Before the LORD; for he cometh to judge the earth: in righteousness shall he judge the world, and the people with equity" (Psalm 98:9).

 And that God commands that we not support any perversion of justice and equity, (i.e. even if the pro-life movement tells us it is a good idea): "Thou shalt not follow a multitude to do evil; neither shalt thou speak in a cause to decline after many to wrest judgment: Neither shalt thou countenance a poor many in his cause...Thou shalt not wrest the judgment of thy poor in his cause.
 Keep thou far from a false matter; and the innocent and the righteous slay thou not: for I will not justify the wicked" (Exodus 23:2-3,6-7).